ctu-mrs/mrs_uav_trackers/README.md

   * tracks *height* and *heading*, the desired tilt is provided directly by a joystick
 * "Matlab Tracker"
   * similar to *Speed tracker*, but the subscribed topic is a standard (not custom) ROS message since Matlab can not publish custom messages
+* "Line tracker"
+  * very simple tracker used mostly for debugging and testing
+  * can fly to reference points
+  * cannot track trajectories
+  * the resulting reference is not smooth
+  * can be used on a real UAV with caution, will induce spikes in tilt control
+  * can stop a UAV from the previous motion
+  * can be activated in mid-flight while in motion
+  * **don't use on a real UAV**, kept around for debugging purposes

 ## Tracker interface